 J. Kēhaulani Kauanui

 J. Kēhaulani Kauanui is Professor of American Studies and an affiliate faculty member in Anthropology.
-She teaches courses related to Indigenous sovereignty, settler colonial studies, anarchist history and activism, and critical race studies.
+She teaches courses related to Indigenous sovereignty, settler colonial studies, anarchist history and activism, and critical race theory.

 Kauanui earned her B.A. in Women’s Studies at the University of California, Berkeley (after transferring from Irvine Valley College) and took her Ph.D. in History of Consciousness at the University of California, Santa Cruz.